MalinPolina/boot2root/writeup1.md

     808960 bytes received in 0.08 secs (9.2939 MB/s)
 ```

-We got 2 files out of this:
+We got 2 files out of this "REDME" and "fun":

 ```
     daniseed@DESKTOP:~$ cat README
     Complete this little challenge and use the result as password for user 'laurie' to login in ssh